Vintafolide (EC145) Cancer*

-Vintafolide (EC145) delivers a very potent vinca chemotherapy directly to cancer cells by targeting the folate receptor expressed on cancer cells, but not on most normal cells.
-Approximately 80-90 percent of ovarian and lung cancers express the receptor, as do many other types of cancer.
+Vintafolide (EC145) delivers a potent vinca alkaloid chemotherapy directly to cancer cells by targeting the folate receptor expressed on cancer cells, but not on most normal cells.
+Approximately 80–90% of ovarian and lung cancers express the receptor, as do many other types of cancer.
+Folate receptor status is determined by an etarfolatide (99mTc-EC20) scan.

-Vintafolide (EC145) is also being used in our phase 2b study named TARGET, in patients with non-small cell lung cancer (NSCLC), and is now accruing patients.
-Please click here for details.
+- Vintafolide is also being investigated in a Phase 2b study named TARGET in patients with non-small cell lung cancer (NSCLC).
+Results are pending.

-Endocyte and Merck entered into a partnership for vintafolide in April 2012.
-Under this partnership we granted Merck an exclusive license to develop, manufacture and commercialize vintafolide.
+Endocyte and Merck entered into a $1 billion partnership for vintafolide in April 2012.
+Under this partnership, we granted Merck an exclusive license to develop, manufacture, and commercialize vintafolide.
+Endocyte will co-promote vintafolide in the United States upon approval by the United States Food and Drug Administration.
 We are responsible for conducting the PROCEED Phase 3 clinical study in women with platinum resistant ovarian cancer and the Phase 2b second line NSCLC study.
-Merck is responsible for further clinical studies in additional indications.
+Merck is responsible for further clinical studies in additional potential indications